-What is an IT ticketing system
+What is IT ticketing software?

-- Classifies and sorts the tickets
+- Classification and organization of tickets

 - Communication tracking between the requestor and the service provider